bbolli/tumblr-utils/tumblr_backup.md

 ### Exit code

-The exit code is 0 if at least one post has been backed up, 1 if no post has been backed up, and 2 on invocation errors.
+The exit code is 0 if at least one post has been backed up, 1 if no post has been backed up, 2 on invocation errors, or 3 if the backup was interrupted.

 ## 3. Operation